Home Divorce Page 5

 Article 1

-order to ensure the fairness and justness of the countervailing investigation and maintain the lawful rights and interests of the
+In order to guarantee the fairness and justice of antidumping investigations and to protect the lawful rights and interests of the

 Article 2

-These Rules shall be applicable to the hearings held by the Ministry of Foreign Trade and Economic Cooperation in the process of countervailing
+The Temporary Rules are applicable to the hearing by the Ministry of Foreign Trade and Economic Cooperation (hereinafter referred

 Article 3

-The Import and Export Fair Trade Bureau of the Ministry of Foreign Trade and Economic Cooperation (hereinafter referred to as “the
+The Bureau of Import and Export Fair Trade under the MOFTEC Cooperation (hereinafter referred to as the BIEFT) shall be responsible

 Article 4